sunboo/yelo/Idea/Idea.md

 Tindr, Uber & now Thumbtack have created a massive wave which made **Local Marketplace** really hot.
 After recent Uber's $1.2B and Thumbtack's $100M funding VC's seem to understand that something big is happening.

 Horizontal vs. Vertical
 =======================

-In five years that you’re going to have an app for house cleaners, an app for electricians, an app for tutors, and on and on.

-No. You’re going to have one app to stay in touch with the professionals that you know and love.
+In five years that you’re going to have an app for house cleaners, an app for electricians, an app for tutors, and on and on. **No.** You’re going to have one app to stay in touch with the professionals that you know and love.
+Breadth is the ultimate value proposition.
+And a peer-to-peer is the holy grail of platform/marketplaces.

 Ref: